Starting a blog is easy. Making money with that blog is slightly more difficult.

 Affiliate marketing is my favorite way to make money online.
 The beauty of affiliate marketing is there’s:

 - No inventory

 - No research and development

-You can literally make money while you are sleeping.
-If you like a product, you can literally be up and running selling it on your website in a few minutes.
+You can make money literally while you’re sleeping.
+If you like a product, you start selling it on your website within a few minutes.

-If you want to get started, I wrote an article so you can get started with the best affiliate marketing programs.
+If you want to get started, I wrote an article to help you with the best affiliate marketing programs.

-The downside with affiliate marketing is you don’t own the product you are offering.
-Affiliate marketing programs come and go and you are at the whim of the merchant.
-If they decide to shut down the affiliate program, you have just lost a source of revenue.
+The downside to affiliate marketing is that you don’t own the product you’re offering.
+Affiliate marketing programs come and go, and you’re at the whim of the merchant.
+If the company decides to shut down its affiliate program, you lose a source of revenue.

 5. Digital Products